| | The

 non-judgmental friend.
 Then see whether you would apply the same

 standards as before.
+It might

 also be helpful to evaluate whether you may be carrying guilt or